RiddledVisionz/RiddledVisionz/README.md

 [BEFORE INTERACTING]
 -with GAD I can be a bit aggressive and easily upset by things.
 So please be aware.
 Although if you are a close friend I am comfortable with, then you can stay by me.
+I can be blunt sometimes and will say if I don't like something.